Azure/azure-iot-sdk-java/.github/CODING_GUIDELINES.md

     6. after semi colon
     7. after typecast

-* Braces should always fall on the new line after class declaration, method declarion, if(), else, else if(), for, while, do, switch, try-with-resources, try, catch, finally.
+* Braces should always fall on the new line after class declaration, method declaration, if(), else, else if(), for, while, do, switch, try-with-resources, try, catch, finally.

 * Code must always start on new line after `{`